andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 ```

 # TIP: How to write a component combinator
 We have already given two examples of component combinators ([here](/posts/applying-componentization-to-reactive-system---sample-application/#navigation-combinator), and [here](/posts/applying-componentization-to-reactive-system---sample-application/#navigationsection-combinator)).
-The general
-process is as follows:
+The general process is as follows:

 - having clear specifications as per the combining behaviour to implement
-  - how is the component combinator to be parameterized ?
+  - how is the component combinator to be parameterized?
-  - is a container component necessary ?
+  - is a container component necessary?
   - what are the contracts which settings or component tree must fulfill?
   - how are the components' sinks combined?
-    - are default combining functions sufficient ?
+    - are default combining functions sufficient?
-    - are specific combining functions necessary ?
+    - are specific combining functions necessary?
 - implement the target behaviour
   - reuse as much as possible existing combinators
-  - select, when necessary, the most appropriate form of the `m` combinator (out of the three
+  - select, when necessary, the most appropriate form of the `m` combinator (out of the three   reducing patterns)
-  reducing patterns)
       - reminder: `= m(componentCombinatorSpec, componentCombinatorSettings,
         childrenComponents | componentTree)`
-      - understanding `m` default reducing functions is paramount: often times, they have the
-    behaviour that is sought for
+      - understanding `m` default reducing functions is paramount: often times, they have the    behaviour that is sought for

 # Generic, reusable components
-Components developed for a specific application usually have to be generalized to make them
-reusable.
-The generalized component can then be adapted, specialized or parameterized to be used
-for the specific application use case.
+Components developed for a specific application usually have to be generalized to make them reusable.
+The generalized component can then be adapted, specialized or parameterized to be used for the specific application use case.

-For instance, in our application's UI, we have a checkbox on which a click leads to miscellaneous
-actions on the domain model.
-Abstracting out the actions specific to the domain model, we can
-build a reusable checkbox UI component, where the clicks will emit a dummy action passing on the
-status of the checkbox (checked/unchecked).
+For instance, in our application's UI, we have a checkbox on which a click leads to miscellaneous actions on the domain model.
+Abstracting out the actions specific to the domain model, we can build a reusable checkbox UI component, where the clicks will emit a dummy action passing on the status of the checkbox (checked/unchecked).

-That generic UI checkbox can then be reused in different contexts, within the application, or in
-other applications, by specifying how the clicks translates into actions on the given domain
-model: the UI checkbox component is **adapted** to the application under development.
+That generic UI checkbox can then be reused in different contexts, within the application, or in other applications, by specifying how the clicks translates into actions on the given domain model: the UI checkbox component is **adapted** to the application under development.

-In other cases, the generalized component will be specialized (the `m` combinator is such a case,
- where the programmer can specialize the reduction of the component tree to one of three patterns).
+In other cases, the generalized component will be specialized (the `m` combinator is such a case, where the programmer can specialize the reduction of the component tree to one of three patterns).

-In yet other cases, the generalized component behaviour will be configured by parameterization
-through the component settings.
+In yet other cases, the generalized component behaviour will be configured by parameterization through the component settings.

 In our application, we have identified the following reusable UI components:

 - `CheckBox` component
   - for each click on the checkbox, passes the state of that checkbox
 - `Editor` component
-  - allows to define an editable user content zone where the user can modify, save, delete
+  - allows to define an editable user content zone where the user can modify, save, delete  content.
-  content.

 Potential candidates for further refactoring into reusable components are:

 - ToggleButton (<em>xor</em> button group component)
 - EnterTask (input entry)

-A component such as `TaskInfo` is not a fruitful target for a generalization that allows to reuse
-it in other domains, as its behaviour seems very much tied (coupled) to the application's domain
-model.
-However, should that component be needed with slight modifications more than twice ([rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) in our application, we would have considered
-writing a generalized version of the component.
+A component such as `TaskInfo` is not a fruitful target for a generalization that allows to reuse it in other domains, as its behaviour seems very much tied (coupled) to the application's domain model.
+However, should that component be needed with slight modifications more than twice ([rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) in our application, we would have considered writing a generalized version of the component.

-Ideally, there is already at hand a component (UI or domain) )library that is already tested, and
-documented.
-That could be the case for example for UI components, such as those exposed
-previously.
-This could also be the case if domain experts have succeeded in identifying repeating
- patterns in their domain, and produced a domain-specific component library.
-In the general case,
-  the software designer will have to find and assess the abstraction/generalization opportunities presented to
+Ideally, there is already at hand a component (UI or domain) )library that is already tested, and documented.
+That could be the case for example for UI components, such as those exposed  previously.
+This could also be the case if domain experts have succeeded in identifying repeating patterns in their domain, and produced a domain-specific component library.
+In the general case,  the software designer will have to find and assess the abstraction/generalization opportunities presented to him.
- him.
 Those opportunities are generally identified while refactoring.
-As explained in a [former article](/posts/componentization-against-complexity/#barriers-to-reuse), refactoring for reuse has a
- cost, and the possible benefits to be derived have to be weighted against that cost.
+As explained in a [former article](/posts/componentization-against-complexity/#barriers-to-reuse), refactoring for reuse has a  cost, and the possible benefits to be derived have to be weighted against that cost.

 For illustration purposes, here is part of the source code for the `CheckBox` component: